t0t0r0-cat/AudioMuse-AI/README.md

 If you tested with CPU older than the suggested requirements, please track this in an issue ticket reporting your feedback.

+You can check the [Tested Hardware and Configuration](HARDWARE.md) notes to look which one was already tested till now.

 ### (Optional) Experimental Nvidia Support

 NVidia GPU support is available for the worker process.
 This can significantly speed up processing of tracks.